Kaned1as/archforums-android/CONTRIBUTING.md

   unfortunate for submitting your patch prior to big API change or version bump.
   So... just ask, if you need anything.

-* [Fork](https://gitlab.com/Kanedias/holywarsoo-android/forks/new) the repository on GitLab
+* [Fork](https://gitlab.com/Kanedias/archforums-android/forks/new) the repository on GitLab

-* Create a feature branch from `master` branch in Holywarsoo main repo.
+* Create a feature branch from `master` branch in the main repo.
 Avoid working directly on `master` branch - conflicts may arise, you won't be able to update, I may `force push` commits while thinking nobody sees it... etc.